By The Macalope, MacworldDEC 11, 2009 11:00 pm PST

 Jobs was not charged by the SEC in the options scandal.

-It might actually be a good thing that Apple’s cash-on-hand is considerably greater than Google’s, now that the two are competing for acquisitions.
+It might actually be a good thing that Apple’s cash-on-hand is considerably greater than Google’s, now that the two are

 What matters is not the details of Jobs’s health but whether or not Apple has a sound succession plan in place (which, given the fact that the company did not burst into flames during his absence earlier this year, seems to be true).